Compromise of 1850: Issues

-Three major types of issues were addressed by the Compromise of 1850: a variety of boundary issues, the status of territory issues, and the issue of slavery.
+Three major issues were addressed by the Compromise of 1850: a variety of boundary issues, the status of territory issues, and the issue of slavery.
 While capable of analytical distinction, the boundary and territory issues were included in the overarching issue of slavery.
-Pro-slavery and anti-slavery interests were each concerned with both the amount of land on which slavery was permitted and with the number of States in the slave or free camps.
-Since Texas was a slave state, not only the residents of that state but also both camps on a national scale had an interest in the size of Texas.
+Pro-slavery and anti-slavery interests were each concerned with the amount of land on which slavery was permitted, and with the number of States in the slave or free camps.
+Since Texas was a slave state, not only the residents of that state, but also both camps on a national scale had an interest in the size of Texas.